GetKeyNameTextA function (winuser.h)

 This method might not work properly with some keyboard layouts that produce multiple characters (such as ligatures) or supplementary Unicode characters on a single key press.

-The winuser.h header defines GetKeyNameText as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+The winuser.h header defines GetKeyNameText as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see Conventions for Function Prototypes.

 Requirements